Guide to Creston & Kootenay Lake

 Yahk is a 30-minute drive from Creston along Hwy 3.
 Outdoor recreationists and individualists are attracted to live here.
 This friendly community cherishes its beautiful Hall.
 There are a couple of convenience stores with fuel, touristy stores, and 3 RV parks.
 The Yahk Provincial Camp Ground is conveniently located just off the highway and along the Moyie River.

-I have to smile when I think of the community of Yahk Kingsgate because of their hospitality and enthusiasm, for example their fun filled festivals.
 Many visitors are attracted to this area for its camping, ATVing, and snowmobiling.
 The Yahk Provincial Camp Ground is conveniently located just off the highway and along the Moyie River.
-When visiting, the locals ask that you please remember to help keep Yahk area pristine by packing out your garbage. |
+When visiting, the locals ask that you please remember to help keep Yahk area pristine by packing out your garbage.

 About Kuskanook Harbour